Frequently asked questions

 What is your favourite book that you have written?

 Books are like children.
 It’s hard work bringing every one of them into the world.
 You like them all for different reasons.
+So I don’t really have favourites.

 However, Dragonkeeper has been my most successful book, winning awards and being published in 14 or so different countries to date.
 So I am very proud of Dragonkeeper.